snehlatag250-web/Portfolio-/README.md

 # Amangupta
-This is my first git respository.
+This is my first git repository.
 Author-Amangupta